pwall567/kjson/README.md

 This document provides introductory information on the `kjson` library; fuller information is available in the [User Guide](USERGUIDE.md).

-**IMPORTANT**
+**IMPORTANT:**
-Version 5.0 introduced changes to the API for deserialization which may be breaking changes for some users (and version 6.0 made further changes of a similar nature).
+Version 5.0 introduced changes to the API for deserialization which may be breaking changes for some users (and version 6.0 included further changes of a similar nature).
-This document describes the API for version 6.0; see [`kjson` 6](KJSON6.md) for further details, including the reasons behind the changes.
+This document describes the API for version 6.0 and subsequent versions; see [`kjson` 6](KJSON6.md) for further details, including the reasons behind the changes.

 Also, version 7.0 introduced changes to custom serialization and deserialization; see the [Custom Serialization and Deserialization](CUSTOM.md) guide for more information.

-Version 8.0 is the result of a major restructuring of the library.
+Version 8.0 is the result of a major restructuring of the library, primarily for performance reasons (and version 9.0 adds further changes along the same lines).
 See [`kjson` 8](KJSON8.md) for more information.

 ## Background